yaozay/SecureAgent/README.md

 npm run start
 ```

-9. Create a pull request on your repository and watch the review agent submit a review!
+9. Create a pull request on one of your repositories and watch the review agent submit a review!
+  - Make sure to create the pull request on a repository that your GitHub app has access to.
+  - Make sure the pull request has at least one changed file that is supported by the review agent.
+The following file extensions are ignored: ".pdf", ".png", ".jpg", ".jpeg", ".gif", ".mp4", ".mp3", ".md", ".json", ".env", ".toml", and ".svg".
+  - You will have to create new pull requests each time to test the review agent, as it will not work on the same pull request twice.